Your board of directors must be more than a coffee club

 At the same time, it is essential that the board – regardless of the number of members – are not clones of each other or the CEO.
 It is precisely the diversity and variation in knowledge that helps keep the company on track.
 The board must be an integral part of the business’ operations because the board does not just have the right to provide input; it also has a legal co-responsibility.

 That is why we always recommend bringing people in from outside the company.
 Even if the company is still new and on its way.
 The experience and good advice from others can be extra valuable in a start-up phase.
 If it seems too overwhelming for an entrepreneur to enter with a professional board, you can, of course, start with an advisory board.
 But do not let it last too long – and remember that even for a company with more employees and even more years behind it, a professional board can function as a critical, strategic partner.

 What is the price of having a board?

-Of course, a board must also have the economic benefit of being a part of the company.
+Of course, a board must also have an economic benefit of being a part of the company.
 Professional time costs money, and a fee helps ensure that the work is serious and that the commitment is in order.
 We find that this investment often repays itself several times over with a suitable composition of the board.

 A professional board does not only contribute to strategy, focus and development.
 It also sends a strong signal to the outside world – whether it is banks, customers, or competitors: Here is a company that works thoughtfully and purposefully behind the facade.